RobMeades/FerretCam/README.md

 Velcro sticky patches were used to keep the PSU in place on its spacer and the LiPo battery in place in the lid of the enclosure.
 An old micro-USB cable was chopped-up to connect the USB socket on the webcam processing module to the 5 Volt terminals of the PSU.
 Some mains cable from an old pond pump was re-purposed to connect the lot, via the cable-mounted tee socket, to a 3 Amp fused plug and hence a mains supply.

-A view Neodimium magnets where glued to the OSMA screw-top hatch cover and the bottom of the plastic enclosure to hold the enclosure in place.
+A few Neodimium magnets where glued to the OSMA screw-top hatch cover and the bottom of the plastic enclosure to hold the enclosure in place.

 Here are a few pictures: